synatic/noql/docs/docs/noql-api-reference/makeMongoAggregate.md

 ## Description

-Generates mongo aggregate pipeline components from a SQL statement.
+Generates a mongo aggregate pipeline components from a SQL statement.

 If your SQL statement can be represented by a straight query, use [`makeMongoQuery`](/noql-api-reference/makeMongoQuery.md) instead.
 If you want NoQL to automatically choose, use [`parseSQL`](/noql-api-reference/parseSQL.md) instead.